LouisJackman/language-x/README.md

 * Therefore, the `!` for forcing a function at compile time doesn't suddenly allow a runtime function to work as a macro.
 This is intended.
-* A final function with a parameter pertaining to ASTs is called a _macro_.
+* A final function with a parameter pertaining to ASTs is called a _pattern macro_.
 One that uses parameters receiving tokens is a _procedural macro_, and one receiving characters is called a _reader macro_.
-* AST macros can take only one argument when invoked as functions.
-Procedural macros have the same caveat, but can just parse commas themselves to emulate multiple arguments.
-Item macros, declared with `@` can have two: the item they decorate and one argument.
-This only works for `@` macros annotating an item;
-  if they a standalone in place of an item, they follow the same one-argument restriction of macros invoked as functions.
-* When using the two-argument item-annotation form, emitting on the first pipeline puts code _before_ the item; emitting on the second pipeline _replaces_ the item.
-It's actually more useful to just not emit anything on the first pipeline, instead using its input to influence what the second pipeline emits.
+One mixing different pipelines takes the name of the most low-level pipeline, where characters are lower level than tokens, which are in turn lower level than ASTs.
+* A procedural macro can only have one parameter which must be syntax, but it can emulate multiple arguments by just lexing commas.
+* AST macros can take multiple syntax parameters.
+When emitting from their pipelines, the emissions can be interleaved in generation but always end up being emitted in final source in order: the first pipeline emissions, followed by the second pipeline emissions, etc.
 * AST macros and procedural macros can be invoked like functions in expressions.
   They do not break standard lexing of Sylan, although procedural macros can break tooling's _parsing_ of Sylan; utilities like syntax highlighting are